How to Prevent Ice-Damming From Ruining Your Roof

 Solve this problem – permanently – by using a “raised heel” detail at the roof edge, and get the full depth of insulation at the most critical point.

-Yeah, this raises the roof a little; you’ll spend a bit more on siding and trim – but what was it your grandparents told you about an ounce of prevention?
+This detail raises the roof a little, so you’ll spend a tiny bit more on siding and trim – but what was it your grandparents told you about an ounce of prevention?

 The second easy flaw to fix is the length of the roof overhang.
 Overhangs are often only 8 or 12 inches deep.
 That means if a little ice does happen to form on the roof (you can’t prevent it all), it forms close to the wall…which means it’s that much closer to damaging your house.

 You’re better off to extend the overhangs as far as stylistically and structurally possible.
-For some home styles that could mean three or four-foot overhangs (and never any ice-damming).
+For some home styles that could mean three or four-foot overhangs.
+You’ll still get some damming in some winter conditions, but it won’t back up far enough to damage the house.

 But for most homes, a full 16 inches of overhang from the outside wall is probably enough, assuming the insulation and ventilation are right for your climate.

-Roof details are a bit technical, but they’re also an important feature of a home’s design.
+Roof details can be very technical, but they’re also an important feature of a home’s design.
 Protect your house from winter weather damage by getting the details and the design right.